microsoft/TypeScript-Handbook/pages/Namespaces.md

 var sq = new polygons.Square(); // Same as "new Shapes.Polygons.Square()"
 ```

-Notice that we don"t use the `require` keyword; instead we assign directly from the qualified name of the symbol we're importing.
+Notice that we don't use the `require` keyword; instead we assign directly from the qualified name of the symbol we're importing.
 This is similar to using `var`, but also works on the type and namespace meanings of the imported symbol.
 Importantly, for values, `import` is a distinct reference from the original symbol, so changes to an aliased `var` will not be reflected in the original variable.